apnadkarni/blt/man/combomenu.rst

 *pathName* **configure** ?\ *option*\ ? ?\ *value*? ?\ *option value ...*\ ?

-  Query or modify the configuration options of the widget.
-If no *option* is specified, returns a list describing all the available options for *pathName* (see **Tk_ConfigureInfo** for information on the format of this list).
-If *option* is specified with no *value*, then the command returns a list describing the one named option (this list will be identical to the corresponding sublist of the value returned if no *option* is specified).
-If one or more *option-value* pairs are specified, then the command modifies the given widget option(s) to have the given value(s); in this case the command returns an empty string.
-  *Option* and *value* are described below.
+  Queries or modifies the configuration options of the widget.
+If no *option* is specified, this command returns a list describing all the available options for *pathName* (see **Tk_ConfigureInfo** for information on the format of this list).
+If *option* is specified with no *value*, then a list describing the one named option (this list will be identical to the corresponding sublist of the value returned if no *option* is specified) is returned.
+If one or more *option-value* pairs are specified, then this command modifies the given widget option(s) to have the given value(s); in this case the command returns an empty string.  *Option* and *value* are described below.

   Widget configuration options may be set either by the **configure** operation or the Tk **option** command.
 The resource class is